 These specimens are in the form of raw ivory and artifacts or objects made from ivory.

-The ivory comes from both fossil and modern sources, both terrestrial and marine
+The ivory comes from both fossil and modern sources, both terrestrial and marine environments.

-aware of their role in discouraging the trade in antiquities and illegal ivory.
+role in discouraging the trade in antiquities and illegal ivory.

 The Earth Science department does not participate in the appraisal, purchase, or sale of modern ivory.
 In addition, the department does not engage in the appraisal or sale of fossil ivory, and will only purchase fossil ivory if ownership and provenance can be fully documented by the seller prior to the purchase.
 Fossil ivory should only be purchased by the department when it can be determined that said ivory is of major significance in regards to the existing collection or is of particular importance to planned or existing exhibits.
 In all cases, the curator shall make a written recommendation of purchase that is subject to final approval by the director of the museum.